2023 Most Popular Psychology Bachelor's Degree Schools in Mississippi

 About 81% of the students majoring in psychology at the school are women while 19% are male.

 You’ll be in good company if you decide to attend University of Mississippi.
 It ranked #2 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in Mississippi list.
-Located in the town of University, Ole Miss is a public college with a very large student population.
+Located in the town of University, Ole Miss is a public school with a fairly large student population.

 About 80% of the students majoring in psychology at the school are women while 20% are male.

-Out of the 13 schools in Mississippi that were part of this year’s ranking, University of Southern Mississippi landed the # 3 spot on the list.
-Located in the city of Hattiesburg, Southern Miss is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at University of Southern Mississippi helped the school earn the #3 place on this year’s ranking of the most popular psychology schools in Mississippi.
+Located in the small city of Hattiesburg, Southern Miss is a public school with a fairly large student population.

 About 79% of the students majoring in psychology at the school are women while 21% are male.